ptbsare/texas-pokker-odds-mcp-server/README.md

 *   **Accurate Calculation**: Provides win, loss, and tie probabilities for two hands under different community card scenarios through extensive simulations, helping players make more informed decisions.
 *   **Flexible Input**: Supports inputting two hole cards, optional 3 (flop) or 4 (turn) community cards, and specifying the number of simulations.
+*   **Multi-core Optimization**: Utilizes multi-core CPUs for parallel computation, significantly increasing simulation speed, especially for a large number of simulations.
 *   **MCP Server Integration**: Encapsulates the probability calculation functionality as an MCP tool, allowing other AI agents or systems to call it via the MCP protocol.

 ## How to Use